110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 110 Pocketfilm: The Complete Guide — Cutting, Loading, Developing, Scanning

-Bob Janes has written probably the most detailed English guide to the 110 format — from cassette to scan.
+Bob Janes has written probably the most detailed English-language guide to the 110 format — from cassette to scan.
 Andrew Long documents C-Mount scanning and 110 workflows.
 Absolute must-read.

 To the article →